-Once we have found the ten types of opportunity that exist in any situation we then need to choose the best way forward.
+Once we have found the ten types of opportunity that might exist in any situation we then need to choose a way forward.

-Peter Drucker was an author and consultant whose thinking shaped the modern business corporation.
-He had very clear opinions about what that best way forward should be.
+Peter Drucker was an author and consultant whose thinking shaped the modern corporation.
+He had very a clear opinion about what the answer to this question should be.
 He said:

 “Doing the right things is more important than doing things right.”

-It is better to choose a difficult path that will take you imperfectly towards the outcomes you want than to choose an easy path that will bring you the wrong results.
+It is better to choose a difficult path towards the outcomes you want than an easy path to the wrong results — better to move slowly in the right direction than quickly in the wrong one.

 Adapted from Inner Leadership: tools for building inspiration in times of change.